Lepidoptera / Noctuidae

 Cabbage White Butterfly

-Cabbage white butterfly caterpillars can cause serious damage to vegetables by chewing the leaves.
+Cabbage White caterpillars cause serious damage to brassica vegetables by chewing voraciously through leaves.
 Here's how to control them in your garden.